Roasted Red Pepper Sauce combines the sweet, smoky taste of roasted red peppers with garlic to produce a delicious and versatile condiment.

-This sauce enhances the lovely sweet and smoky flavors of Roasted Red Bell Peppers with the mellowed bite of lightly fried garlic.
+This particular sauce recipe enhances the lovely sweet and smoky flavors of Roasted Red Bell Peppers with the mellowed bite of lightly fried garlic.
 Other than a little optional salt and sugar, no other flavorings are added, which makes the result very extendable.
 It can be used as a sauce, dip, or condiment in its own right, but is largely designed to be an ingredient in other dishes, or a starting point for other condiments and sauces.

 A Note on the Ingredients